joe7575/techage/manuals/manual_ta2_EN.md

 ## Dig stone, grind and sieve

-Crushing, grinding and sieving of rock is used to extract ores.
+Crushing, grinding and sieving of cobblestone is used to extract ores.
 Sieved gravel can also be used for other purposes.
 Quarry, grinder and sieve must be driven and thus installed near a steam engine.

 [ta2_grinder|image]